List of Billboard number-one country songs of 2025

 Chappell Roan topped the Hot Country Songs chart in March with "The Giver", her first release in the genre.

 Hot Country Songs and Country Airplay are charts that rank the top-performing country songs in the United States, published by Billboard magazine.
 Hot Country Songs ranks songs based on digital downloads, streaming, and airplay from radio stations of all formats, a methodology introduced in 2012.
 Country Airplay, which was first published in 2012, is based solely on country radio airplay, a methodology that had previously been used from 1990 to 2012 for Hot Country Songs.
+In 2025, 7 different songs topped the Hot Country Songs chart and 21 different songs topped Country Airplay in 52 issues of the magazine.

 In the issue of Billboard dated January 4, Shaboozey was at number one on Hot Country Songs with "A Bar Song (Tipsy)", the song's 28th week in the top spot, and "High Road" by Koe Wetzel and Jessie Murph spent its second week atop Country Airplay, both songs retaining that position from the final issue of 2024.
-Shaboozey's song held the top spot for the first six weeks of the year, taking its total run at number one to 33 weeks, before it was displaced by "I'm the Problem" by Morgan Wallen, who in the same week topped the Country Airplay listing with "Love Somebody".
+Shaboozey's song held the top spot for the first 6 weeks of the year, taking its total run at number one to 33 weeks, before it was displaced by "I'm the Problem" by Morgan Wallen, who in the same week topped the Country Airplay listing with "Love Somebody".
 "A Bar Song (Tipsy)" returned to number one in the issue dated February 22, and a week later became the second-longest running Hot Country Songs number one of all time and the longest-running by a single artist.